muziejus/javascripting-english-major/6-abstraction.md

 the fundamentals of JavaScript down.
 These are the pieces that build together to make all JavaScript web projects.
-But knowing how to put the pieces together is where programming stops being a series of clunky, step-by-step instructions and becomes something like an art.
+But knowing how to put the pieces together is where programming stops being a series of clunky, step-by-step instructions and becomes creative expression.

 Recall the example from [chapter 4](/4-functions/) of teaching the computer to make a burrito.
 One way to do it could be to list out every command, step by